 Exchange Visitors who are scholars fall under one of five categories: Short Term Scholar; Research Scholar; Professor; Specialist; Non-Degree Student.
 Category descriptions and maximum length of stay allowed for each category are provided below:

-Title 22CFR62.14 of the United States Code of Federal Regulations governing Exchange Visitor Programs requires that the exchange visitor obtain health, accident, medical evacuation and repatriation of remains insurance.
+The U.S. Department of State requires that the exchange visitor obtain health, accident, medical evacuation and repatriation of remains insurance.
 The insurance policies must cover the exchange visitor and all accompanying dependents for the EV’s entire duration in the U.S. starting with the date of arrival and ending with the date of departure.
 Any exchange visitor who willfully refuses to comply with this requirement shall be considered to be in violation of his/her exchange visitor status.
 The program sponsor is obligated to inform the United States Department of State of the exchange visitor's noncompliance.

 Information regarding eligibility, requirements, enrollment and the waiver approval process can be found on the Garnett-Powers site at http://clients.garnett-powers.com/vs/ucla/.
 VSBP enrollment confirmation will be sent to the J-1 visitor by email.
-Visitor must print and bring for check-in.
-Those approved for the waiver, must bring their waiver confirmation and proof of medical insurance used to waive.
+Visitor must upload document through the online visa check-in application.
+Those approved for the waiver of VSBP, must also upload their waiver confirmation and proof of medical insurance they used to waive out of the plan.

 repatriation of remains in the amount of $25,000